 The Designated Children’s Safeguarding Officer at GRASAC is the Service Manager.
-If the Service Manager is not available the Service Director needs to be contacted.
-If neither is available, the trustees who need to be contacted are Sam Hanly and Mary Robinson.
+If the Service Manager is not available the CEO needs to be contacted.
+If neither is available, the trustees who need to be contacted are noted below.

-No individual volunteer or worker will be expected to make a decision regarding the safeguarding of children alone.
+No individual volunteer or staff member will make a decision regarding the safeguarding of children alone.

-No volunteer/worker should make a referral regarding a child who may be at risk, or break confidentiality without prior discussion with, and preferably the agreement, of the Designated Children’s Safeguarding Officer.
+No volunteer/staff member r should make a referral regarding a child who may be at risk, or break confidentiality without prior discussion with the Designated Children’s Safeguarding Officer.

-Confidentiality in this respect refers to the requirement not to share anything about a service user without their consent to anyone outside of GRASAC.
+Confidentiality in this respect refers to the requirement not to share anything about a client without their consent to anyone outside of GRASAC.
 It is vital that information is shared within the organisation so that the safest decisions are made.

 Maintaining the confidentiality of those who use GRASAC is a vital part of the ethos of the organisation and, generally, this can be assured.
-However, when a worker or volunteer has a strong suspicion that a child is at risk of harm, the responsibility to safeguard the child overrides that of confidentiality to a service user or colleague.
-Volunteers and workers MUST break confidentiality if necessary, in these circumstances.
+However, when a staff member r or volunteer has a strong suspicion that a child is at risk of harm, the responsibility to safeguard the child overrides that of confidentiality to a client or colleague.
+Volunteers and staff members MUST break confidentiality, if necessary, in these circumstances.

-At the start of any work being carried out, it will be clearly explained that confidentiality cannot be maintained where the volunteer/worker believes that there is danger to a client or risk to others by the client.
+At the start of any work being carried out, it will be clearly explained that confidentiality cannot be maintained where the volunteer/staff member believes that there is danger to a client or risk to others by the client.

-Whenever there is either evidence or suspicion of abuse the volunteer/worker concerned will discuss these concerns with the child/young person.
+Whenever there is either evidence or suspicion of abuse the volunteer/staff member concerned will note these concerns with the child/young person.
 The volunteer/worker will explain clearly to the child/young person the reasons for having to pass information on to other professionals and the procedures for dealing with Safeguarding.

 If confidentiality cannot be maintained, the information will only be shared with relevant people and this will be communicated to parties concerned.

 Generally, GRASAC works on the basis of consent based on the framework laid out in the Gillick competency and Fraser guidelines.
 In many situations consent to take action to safeguard a child can be sought and will be given but consent must not be sought if it may place a child at greater risk.
 If the child is deemed to be at risk of immediate harm, the Designated (or deputy) Children’s Safeguarding Officer can decide to make a report without the consent of either the child or child’s caregiver.